department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 life insurance: Do not hyphenate in the form of a compound adjective: “life insurance coverage.”

-Loan Guaranty agent: Capped per SME. **[@Working Group & Editorial - Do we need parity for this term; do different agencies capitalize this term differently? @Beth, Danielle - can you provide more info on SME & rationale?]** ***[Danielle note: Beth - do you have this history?]***
+Loan Guaranty agent: Capped per SME.

 Loan Technician: Capitalize only when used as someone's title.
 The preferred style is to recast the sentence so that it adheres to AP Style on professional titles.
 - **Like this:** Your loan technician, Jane Smith, may ask you to provide more information.
 - **Not this:** Loan Technician Jane Smith may ask you to provide more information.

-- log in/log out (verb), login ID (noun or adj.): Use sign in/sign out or username and password, as needed.
+log in/log out (verb), login ID (noun or adj.): Use sign in/sign out or username and password, as needed.
   -	**Like this:** Sign in with your username and password.
   -	**Not this:** Enter your login ID.